-The fifteen municipalities within the North Bay-Mattawa Source Protection Area nominated either councilors or citizens to represent the collective interests of municipalities throughout the planning process.
+The fifteen municipalities within the North Bay-Mattawa Source Protection Area nominated either councillors or citizens to represent the collective interests of municipalities throughout the planning process.
 Municipalities (who are ultimately responsible for implementing the plan) are also represented on the Source Protection Authority Board of Directors.

 Beverley Hillier, City of North Bay

 Beverley Hillier is the Manager of Planning Services for the City of North Bay.
-Her experience in the professional planning and municipal relations allows for expert advice on matters of policy creation.
-Beverley possesses a Bachelor of Environmental Studies in Planning from the Unviersity of Waterloo.
+Her experience in professional planning and municipal relations allows for expert advice on matters of policy creation.
+Beverley possesses a Bachelor of Environmental Studies in Planning from the University of Waterloo.
 Beverley joined the Committee in 2010 to replace Ian Kilgour, who had previously held her position at the City of North Bay.

 Randy McLaren, Township of Bonfield

 Randy currently serves as Mayor of the Township of Bonfield.
 He brings over a decade of Council experience to the Source Protection Committee.
-Randy joined the Committee in 2010 to fill a vacancy for a municipal representative.

 ECONOMIC SECTOR REPRESENTATIVES